Vintage cameras use one of two types to determine the proper exposure of an image

-NB Light meters are not essential to the operation of our cameras and are only needed for Automatic modes.
+N.B.
+Light meters are not essential to the operation of the mechanical cameras featured on this website and are only needed for Automatic modes.
 Shutter speed and aperture stops can be set for specific lighting conditions and judged mentally with knowledge of EV numbers, EV tables and simple arithmetic.